rahat2020/rahat2020/README.md

 - ✍ I am currently working on react js.😍
 - ✍ I’m currently learning redux, sass 😊
 - ✍ I’m looking to collaborate with other content creators.😃
-- ✍ 2020 Goals: Contribute more to Open Source projects and learn more new technologies and tools.😎
+- ✍ 2022 Goals: Contribute more to Open Source projects and learn more new technologies like PHP, Python and Blockchain.😎
 - ⚡ Fun fact: I love to do coding and playing cricket.😁

 ### Connect with me: